Skip to main content

 The Many Fathers of Harry Potter

-Despite being a Harry Potter fan for most of my life, I didn’t make it to Harry Potter land at Universal until November of 2019.
+Despite being a Harry Potter fan for most of my life, I didn’t make it to "Harry Potter Land" at Universal until November of 2019.

-Some relatives invited me on a SoCal theme park trip, a trip which also saw my last visit to Disneyland before the shutdown.
+Some relatives invited me on a SoCal theme park tour, a trip which also saw my last visit to Disneyland before the shutdown.
 And when you and a bunch of other twenty-somethings are walking through a recreation of Hogwarts for the first time, you inevitably start playing this game where you call out every artifact on display and try to trace it back to whatever movie or even specific moment the mise en scene is trying to invoke.
-There’s the greenhouse from Chamber of Secrets.
-Now they’re playing the “Secrets of the Castle” track from Prisoner of Azkaban.
-Here we are loading in the Room of Requirement from Order of the Phoenix.
+There’s the greenhouse from "Chamber of Secrets."
+Now they’re playing the “Secrets of the Castle” track from "Prisoner of Azkaban."
+Here we are loading in the Room of Requirement from "Order of the Phoenix."
+From start to finish, the attraction, like the franchise from which it spawned, is just one giant nostalgia parade.

-Among the many forms of film adaptation, taking a popular book or series and bringing it to the big screen is perhaps the most trying.
+Among the many forms of film adaptation, taking a popular book or series and bringing it to the big screen is already perhaps the most trying.
 The process entails standardizing not only how a character or space appears physically on a screen, but also how it performs certain functions--the way actor read certain lines or actions.
 This gives viewers a common point of reference for discussing their chosen text, but there remains a trade-off with adaptation--it's no longer totally up in the air exactly what Hogwarts looks like.

 If you were, like me, among the second wave of Potter fans who came to the books as the movies were being made, by the time you finally got around to reading "Philosopher's/Sorcerer's Stone," you were probably already imagining baby Daniel Radcliffe performing Harry's actions as described on the page because that's who Harry wasThe director gets to push the override button on basically every creative decision the reader is making in their head, and this is one of the reasons why there is so much tension over things like who gets cast in a given role when a popular text is being adapted for visual mass media.